joannejavillo/code-refactoring/README.md

-**#The user-friendly website#**
+**The user-friendly website**

-### This is a code refractor project.
-The reason for doing this is to make sure that this website is working properly and is accessible to all.###
+>This is a code refractor assignment.
+The reason for doing this is to make sure that this website is working properly and is accessible especially to those who have special needs.

-### Making sure that this website will work properly and be of most benefit especially to those who have special needs.###
+---

-> Added the title of the website in the title
+- Added the title of the website in the title
-> Change header class to header
+- Change header class to header
-> Change div to nav
+- Change div to nav
-> Change div to footer
+- Change div to footer
-> Added alt tags to images
+- Added alt tags to images
-> Added the div id to the class of search engine optimisation as the link is not working properly.
+- Added the div id to the class of search engine optimisation as the link is not working properly.